Jeeseung-Park/Styleformer/README.md

-The code is heavely based on the [stylegan2-ada-pytorch implementation](https://github.com/NVlabs/stylegan2-ada-pytorch)
+The code is heavily based on the [stylegan2-ada-pytorch implementation](https://github.com/NVlabs/stylegan2-ada-pytorch)